pagkly/Zed/Investopedia3/Qualified Longevity Annuity Contract (QLAC).md

 ## Qualified Longevity Annuity Contract Considerations

-One option for getting the most out of QLACs is by [laddering](https://www.investopedia.com/terms/l/laddering.asp) them, which would involve purchasing one QLAC each year for several years (in the $25,000 range, for example).
-Such a strategy is similar to [dollar-cost averaging](https://www.investopedia.com/terms/d/dollarcostaveraging.asp), which makes sense considering that annuity costs can fluctuate along with interest rates.
+One option for getting the most out of QLACs is by [[laddering]](https://www.investopedia.com/terms/l/laddering.asp) them, which would involve purchasing one QLAC each year for several years (in the $25,000 range, for example).
+Such a strategy is similar to [[dollar-cost averaging]](https://www.investopedia.com/terms/d/dollarcostaveraging.asp), which makes sense considering that annuity costs can fluctuate along with interest rates.
 In other words, a QLAC could be purchased each year, which has the potential of lowering the average cost of the contracts.

 All of the laddered annuity contracts could be structured to begin paying out in the same year.
 Each contract could also have its payouts staggered to begin paying out in different years based on the owner's age and when the income is needed.
 For example, the first QLAC purchased could begin paying out at age 78, and the next could begin at age 79, and so on.
 However, RMDs would need to be taken by age 85.